-I interpret this to mean that all staff salaries, payroll taxes and benefits shall be processed and paid according to timelines established by law, District policy and negotiated agreements.
+I interpret this to mean that all staff salaries, payroll taxes and benefits shall be processed and paid according to timelines established by law, District regulation and negotiated agreements.

-I certify that all payroll obligations, including payroll taxes and benefits were processed and paid in a timely manner during the period of July 1, 2014 to June 30, 2015.
+I certify that all payroll obligations, including payroll taxes and benefits were processed and paid in a timely manner during the period of July 1, 2015 to June 30, 2016.